qvik/helsinkios-visionos-portals/README.md

-# HelsinkiOS Portals Demo
+# VisionOS Portals Demo

 This application demonstrates the use of portals in visionOS.

-It was developed as a demo for HelsinkiOS / Spring of 2024.
+It was developed as a demo for ~~HelsinkiOS~~ Qvik Pizza & Beers / Spring of 2024.

 # Notes